 Install from Source

-This is the newer (but less tested) OCaml/Python hybrid version of 0install.
-There is also an older pure Python version (slower, but very mature).
-Both versions have exactly the same features and interface.
+This is the newer OCaml version of 0install.
+There is also an older pure Python version.
+The OCaml version is completely backwards compatible with the Python version.

 Download the latest .tar.bz2 archive from the SF.net download page (and the corresponding .sig file if you want to verify it), or using wget: